 3. Pennsylvania’s greenhouse gas emissions are tracked yearly.

-Although there was an uptick in greenhouse gas emissions in 2016, the overall trend since our baseline year 2005 is a decline in emissions, spurred by several factors: the replacement of coal-powered electricity with natural gas, continued installation of energy efficiency measures, and increasing use of renewable energy, such as wind and solar.
+Although there was an uptick in greenhouse gas emissions over the past couple of years, the overall trend since our baseline year 2005 is a modest decline in emissions, spurred by several factors: the replacement of coal-powered electricity with natural gas, continued installation of energy efficiency measures, and increasing use of renewable energy, such as wind and solar.

-Big picture: Pennsylvania needs to achieve deeper reductions if we’re going to lower statewide greenhouse gas emissions 26 percent by 2025 and 80 percent by 2050 and avoid growing climate change impacts.
+Big picture: Pennsylvania needs to achieve deeper reductions if we’re going to lower statewide greenhouse gas emissions 26 percent by 2025 and 80 percent by 2050 and avoid worsening climate change impacts.

 Find state greenhouse gas emissions data and trends at:

 2021 Pennsylvania Greenhouse Gas Inventory, a public report from the DEP Energy Programs Office covering the residential, commercial, industrial, transportation, electricity production, agriculture, waste management, and forestry and land use sectors.

 4. Pennsylvania is acting to reduce carbon dioxide emissions from power plants.

 At Governor Wolf’s direction, DEP is developing a rulemaking to enable Pennsylvania to join 10 Northeast states in the Regional Greenhouse Gas Initiative.
 RGGI caps carbon dioxide emissions from power plants, sets up an auction system for plants to purchase emissions allowances, and invests the proceeds from these purchases in energy efficiency, clean energy sources, and related jobs for Pennsylvanians.
 Thousands of Pennsylvanians commented on the draft rulemaking this fall.
 DEP is currently reviewing this input and developing a final draft for further review by stakeholder groups.

 5. Pennsylvania’s state climate action plan can guide your efforts.